jebbett/STHostPinger/README.md

 # SmartThings Host Pinger

-**Using an EXE running on any PC - Ping any IP, host name or URL and pass this to a switch in SmartThings!**
+**Using an EXE running on any computer (Windows, Mac or Linux) - Ping any IP, host name or URL and pass this to a switch in SmartThings!**

 **Code and Program Location:** https://github.com/jebbett/STHostPinger